BlasBenito/spatialRF/README.md

 vs. [variance inflation
 factor](https://www.statisticshowto.com/variance-inflation-factor/)),
 while allowing the user to define an *order of preference*, which can be based either on domain expertise or on a quantitative assessment.
+The preference order is defined as a character vector in the `preference.order` argument of both functions, and does not need to include the names of all predictors, but just the ones the user would like to keep in the analysis.

 In the example below I give preference to the interaction suggested by `rf_interactions()` over it’s two components, and prioritize climate over other types of predictors (any other choice would be valid, it just depends on the scope of the study).
-These rules are applies to both `auto_cor()` and `auto_vif()`, that are executed sequentially by using the `%>%` pipe from the [magrittr](https://magrittr.tidyverse.org/) package.
+These rules are applied to both `auto_cor()` and `auto_vif()`, that are executed sequentially by using the `%>%` pipe from the [magrittr](https://magrittr.tidyverse.org/) package.

 Notice that I have set `cor.threshold` and `vif.threshold` to low values because the predictors in `plant_richness_df` already have little multicollinearity,.
-The default values (`cor.threshold = 0.75` and `vif.threshold = 5`) should work well when combined together for any other dataset.
+The default values (`cor.threshold = 0.75` and `vif.threshold = 5`) should work well when combined together for any other set of predictors.

 ``` r
 preference.order <- c(